smoeding/puppet-file_capability/README.md

 ### What file_capability affects

-* Sets or resets file capabilities for a given file using the `setcap` and `getcap` binaries of the operating system.
+* Sets or resets file capabilities for a given file using the `setcap` and `getcap` binaries provided by the operating system.

 ### Setup requirements

-* The operating system must provide the `setcap` and `getcap` executables.
+* The `setcap` and `getcap` executables must be available.
 On Debian these are provided by the `libcap2-bin` package.
 The package is not managed by this module.
 * No additional Puppet modules are required for this type.

 ## Usage

 ### Set a single capability

-This capability is used by `ping` and `ping6` to open raw sockets without being setuid:
+Set the capability used by `ping` to be able to open a raw socket without being setuid:

 ``` Puppet
 file_capability { '/bin/ping':